First published July 3, 2018. Updated January 7, 2019.

 More is to be discovered on how choline can play a positive role in the development of babies.

-So how do I get enough choline for me and baby?
+So how do you get enough choline for you and baby?

 As always, the best way to ensure adequate intake of all nutrients is to adopt a varied and balanced diet.
 One easy way is to build your meals and snacks following the healthy plate.
 Food sources of choline are predominantly animal-based: eggs, meat and fish.
 The winner is liver, followed by egg yolk.
 If you avoid these food items, it might be important to meet with your registered dietitian to ensure your current diet allows you to meet your needs (for choline and other important nutrients).
 A choline supplement might be recommended in some cases, but we always favour food over supplement when possible!